jazminn7822/github-tutorial/README.md

 3. **Create an account** (_If you are student from HSTAT, you can use your HSTAT email._)
 4. After you have created an account, go to https://github.com/hstatsep/ide50 and follow the steps stated there.
    * What is an SSH key and why do we need to set up an SSH key between cs50 and GitHub?
      * An SSH key is a way for your local and remote to be able to connect.
-In this case the ssh key was generated to use it as a way to identify yourself without having you type in your username and password every single time.
-This is why we need to set up an SSH key, so that we can log into our ide.cs50 without a password.
+In this case the SSH key was generated to use it as a way to identify yourself without having you type in your username and password every single time you will be making a commit.